 Maha Karuna Buddhist Society

 In 2001, The Maha Karuna Buddhist Society was formed under the guidance and inspiration of The Most Venerable B.Sri Saranankara Nayaka Maha Thera (Chief High Priest Judiciary of Malaysia and Chief Monk of Sri Lanka Buddhist Temple, Sentul KL.
-This aim of this society is to organize spiritual and welfare activities that will benefit the society.
+The aim of this society is to organize spiritual and welfare activities that will benefit the society.

 The Buddha taught us to cultivate two great virtues, namely Wisdom and Compassion.